suulperi/ocp-nutanix/README.md

 - Be aware YOU have to implement GLB.
 For demo purposes it can be single HAProxy instance or something similar.
 - Follow the instructions [here](https://github.com/suulperi/submariner-acm) to deploy Guestbook App and Redis Databases.
+- Add some content into Redis Database using Guestbook.
+Validate both Guestbook instances sees same data after new inserts.
 - It would require Redis Enterprise Cluster to be able to run Redis in Active-Active mode.
 This scenario just proves how to synchronize data securely between two Redis instances over Submariner IPSec Tunnel.
 If you want to try a test case which would include losing redis-leader.
 You need to run command `redis-cli replicaof no one` on redis-follower to change role of it and make it able to write in Redis Database.

 ## Use Case 2 - Replicating data on persistent volume level from DC to another